Sunday, April 21, 2013

 Chapter 16: My Uncle - A Controversial Man

-My uncle, who was the only sibling my mother had was born in 1930.
-He was two years younger than my mother.
-In his native village, Kampong Pulutan, he was known by his nickname "Ah Tai" rather than by his Chinese name, Yee Tshan Fah.
+My uncle, the only sibling my mother had, was born in 1930 - two years after her.
+In their native village of Kampong Pulutan, he was better known by his nickname "Ah Tai", rather than by his given Chinese name, Yee Tshan Fah.

 15.11.1930 - 7.9.1992

-He must have been a "good" boy when he was young judging from the positive comment we heard about him from Aunti Stelli Benggon when we visited her during early February this year.
-They grew up together in the same village.
+He must have been a well-behaved boy in his youth, judging by the kind words we heard from Aunty Stelli Benggon when we visited her in early February this year.
+They had grown up together in the same village.

-He was of medium height, a bit plump with a fairly high forehead.
-His presence was always felt because he talked with a loud voice.
-As a child of mixed parentage, he was being referred to as the "eleven o'clock kid" (十一點), a common term used to describe this group of people in those days.
-His wife was also of mixed parentage.
-In the early years, he was a good husband, a good father and a good son.
-He worked hard as a carpenter to raise a rather large family: a mother, a wife and eight children.
-They all lived in a large bamboo house in Kampong Pulutan.
+He was of medium height, slightly plump, with a noticeably high forehead.
+His presence was unmistakable - he spoke in a loud, commanding voice that drew attention wherever he went.
+As a child of mixed parentage, he was often referred to as the "eleven o'clock kid" (十一點), a common term used at that time to describe people of mixed heritage.
+His wife was also of similar background.
+In early years, he was a devoted husband, a loving father and a respectful son.
+He worked diligently as a carpenter to support a large family: his mother, his wife and their eight children.
+Together, they lived in a spacious bamboo house in Kampong Pulutan.

 Marriage photo with the 1st wife.